CyberMonitor/orquestra-docs/qe/content/definingaworkflow/workflows.md

 For all resources, there are 3 required fields:
-- `name`: this is the name of your resource and the way you can reference a given resource in your `step` declaration (TODO: add step description link)
+- `name`: this is the name of your resource and the way you can reference a given resource in your `step` declaration
 - `type`: currently only `git` resource types are supported
 - `parameters`: this is a list of various parameters specific to the type of resource.
 For a `git` resource, there are two required parameters: